-- 4.1 All adults working with children have a responsibility to maintain public confidence in their ability to safeguard the welfare and best interests of pupils.
-They should adopt high standards of personal conduct in order to maintain the confidence and respect of their colleagues, pupils and the public in general.
-An individual's behaviour or actions, either in or out of the workplace, should not compromise her/his position within the work setting or bring the school into disrepute.
-The misuse of drugs, alcohol or acts of violence would be examples of such behaviour. - 4.2 A person's dress and appearance are matters of personal choice and selfexpression.
-However staff, governors and volunteers must ensure they are dressed in ways which are appropriate to their role and not likely to be viewed as offensive, revealing or sexually provocative and specifically should not distract, cause embarrassment or give rise to misunderstanding, should be culturally sensitive and free of any political or otherwise contentious slogans, and not considered to be discriminatory.
-Those who dress or appear in a manner which may be considered as inappropriate could render themselves vulnerable to criticism or allegations of misconduct. - 4.3 Personal property of a sexually explicit nature such as books, magazines, CDs, DVDs or such material on any electronic media must not be brought onto or stored on the school premises or on any school equipment.
+- 4.4.
+A person's dress and appearance are matters of personal choice, self-expression, religious and cultural customs.
+However, adults must maintain an appropriate standard of dress and personal appearance at work which promotes a positive and professional image.
+Clothing and footwear must be safe and clean and take account of health and safety considerations.
+Adults must ensure they are dressed in ways which are appropriate to their role and not likely to be viewed as offensive, revealing or sexually provocative and specifically should not distract, cause embarrassment or give rise to misunderstanding, should be religious and culturally sensitive and free of any political or otherwise contentious slogans, and not considered to be discriminatory.
+Adults who dress or appear in a manner which may be considered as inappropriate could render themselves vulnerable to criticism or, where the adult is an employee, allegations of misconduct that may lead to action under our disciplinary procedure. - 4.5.
+Personal property of a sexually-explicit nature or property which might be regarded as promoting radicalisation or otherwise inappropriate such as books, magazines, CDs, DVDs or such material on any electronic media including links to such material must not be brought onto or stored on School premises or on any School equipment.

-5 Sexual Contact with Children and Young People and Abuse of Trust
+5. Sexual Contact with Children and Young People and Abuse of Trust